-If you are like us, watching professional athletes compete in their field is truly inspiring, and as the 2017 Australian Open is well under way, we have decided to hit the court and train like a Tennis Pro!
-So, whether you are a seasoned tennis player, or never played a game in your life, these ten exercises will prepare your body for the physical demands this summer sport requires.
+So, whether you are a seasoned tennis player, or never played a game in your life, these ten exercises will prepare your body for the physical demands this sport requires!

 # 1 Warm Up

-When warming up for a game of tennis, in addition to your usual steady cardio, such as a light jog, and some bodyweight exercises, e.g.body weight squats, press ups and some stretches, incorporating some mobility movements are a great idea before hitting the court.
-Some Mobility exercise you may want to include are:
+When warming up for a game of tennis, in addition to your usual steady cardio, such as a light jog, and some bodyweight exercises, e.g.body weight squats, press-ups and some stretches, incorporating some mobility movements are a great idea before hitting the court.
+Some mobility exercises you may want to include are:

 - Wrist rotations, 30 seconds on each wrist, rotating both clockwise and anticlockwise.